Men's skirts

-Outside Western cultures, men's clothing commonly includes skirts and skirt-like garments; however, in the Americas and much of Europe, skirts are usually seen as feminine clothing, and are not always considered acceptable for men and boys to wear.
-While there are exceptions, most notably the cassock and the kilt, these are not really considered 'skirts' in the typical sense of fashion wear; rather they are worn as cultural and vocational garments.
-People have variously attempted to promote the fashionable wearing of skirts by men in Western culture and to do away with this gender distinction.
+Outside Western cultures, men's clothing commonly includes skirts and skirt-like garments; however, in the Americas and much of Europe, skirts are usually seen as feminine clothing and socially stigmatized for men and boys to wear, despite having done so for centuries.
+While there are exceptions, most notably the cassock and the kilt, these are not generally considered skirts in the typical sense of fashion wear; rather they are worn as cultural and vocational garments.
+Advocates for the wearing of skirts by men seek to remove this gender distinction.

 In Western cultures

 Ancient times

 Skirts have been worn since prehistoric times.
-They were the standard dressing for men and women in all ancient cultures in the Near East and Egypt.
+They were the standard dressing for men and women in all ancient cultures in the Middle East.

 The Kingdom of Sumer in Mesopotamia recorded two categories of clothing.
 The ritual attire for men was a fur skirt tied to a belt called Kaunakes.
 The term kaunakes, which originally referred to a sheep's fleece, was later applied to the garment itself.
 The animal pelts originally used were replaced by kaunakes cloth, a textile that imitated fleecy sheep skin.
 Kaunakes cloth also served as a symbol in religious iconography, as the fleecy cloak of St. John the Baptist.

 Depictions of kings and their attendants from Babylonia on monuments like the Black Obelisk of Salmanazar show men wearing fringed cloths wrapped around their sleeved tunics.

 Ancient Egyptian garments were mainly made of white linen.
 The exclusive use of draped linen garments, and the wearing of similar styles by men and women, remained almost unaltered as the main features of Ancient Egyptian costume.
 From about 2130 BC during the Old Kingdom of Egypt, men also wore wrap around skirts (kilts) known as the shendyt, They were made of a rectangular piece of cloth wrapped around the lower body and tied in front.
 By the Middle Kingdom of Egypt there was a fashion for longer kilts, almost like skirts, reaching from the waist to ankles, sometimes hanging from the armpits.
 During the New Kingdom of Egypt, kilts with a pleated triangular section became fashionable for men.
 Beneath was worn a triangular loincloth, or shente, whose ends were fastened with cord ties.

 In Ancient Greece the simple, sleeved T-shaped tunics were constructed of three seamed tubes of cloth, a style that originated in the Semitic Near East, along with the Semitic-based word khiton, also referred to as a chiton.
 The belted worn linen chiton was the primary garment for men and women.

 The Romans adopted many facets of Greek culture, including the same manner of dressing.
 The Celts and Germanic peoples wore a skirted garment which the historian Diodorus Siculus (fl.
 1st century BC) called chiton.
 Below they wore knee-length trousers.
 The Anglo-Saxons, Normans, Franks and other people of Western and Northern Europe continued this fashion well into the Middle Ages, as can be seen in the Bayeux Tapestry.